 - Operate an enhanced cleaning schedule.

-- Ensure museum staff and volunteers wear appropriate PPE.
+- Ensure museum staff and volunteers wear PPE where appropriate.

-Unfortunately there is currently no step-free access to the second floor of the museum, including the viewing platform that overlooks the casting hall.
-For further information about access to the foundry works and museum gallery spaces contact us on 01509 212 241 or firstname.lastname@example.org.
+Unfortunately there is no completely step-free route around the foundry tour, including the viewing platform that overlooks the casting hall.
+For further information about accessibility contact us on 01509 638 500 or email@example.com.